buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 #### Chapter 3: Mahayana Adaptions

+{% include content_blurb.html category="essays" slug="considerations-and-criteria_patrul" %}
+- An introduction to Mahayana Ethics from within the tradition, and an excellent set of caveats to keep in mind as we ethically navigate our own lives.

 {% include content_blurb.html category="articles" slug="compassionate-killing_gethin" %}
 - A Theravada response to the Mahayana assertion of the existence of compassionate killing.